Kuwait court ruling may threaten economic recovery

 But measures to reform the economy and get development projects on track still appear more likely under the current parliament than under a new one which would include opposition MPs emboldened by a court ruling against the emir’s decree.

-“We would like to see further, deeper economic reforms that help support the private sector and make the economy more dynamic,” NBK’s Kaye said, citing privatization, labor market reforms, housing policy and business regulation as key areas.
+“We would like to see further, deeper economic reforms that help support the private sector and make the economy more dynamic,” NBK’s Kaye said, citing privatisation, labour market reforms, housing policy and business regulation as key areas.